 The public inquiry

-Our fight for an independent public inquiry was tracked on publicinquiry.mt.
-The successful campaign finally led to the start of a public inquiry in December 2019.
+The successful campaign for a public inquiry finally led to the start of one in December 2019.

 Within days of Daphne's death, four United Nations experts issued a statement, urging “a prompt, thorough and independent public inquiry and investigation”.